Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-What causes a dog to bite and what are signs a dog is about to bite?
-There are countless stories of people claiming a dog bit them out of the blue with little warning.
-How can this be possible?
-Truth is, there are also subtle signs a dog is about to bite and it takes a somewhat trained eye to recognize these signs.
-A person may pet a dog and ignore these signs and then wonder why the dog decided to bite.
-There have been times when I saw people pet a dog and I had to intervene and tell them the dog has had enough affection and to not push it.
-They failed to see some important warning signs!
+The truth is that there are subtle signs that a dog wants to bite, and it takes a somewhat trained eye to recognize them.
+A person may pet a dog while ignoring these signs and then wonder why they got bit.
+There have been times when I saw people pet a dog and I had to intervene to tell them the dog has had enough affection and they should not push it.
+They failed to see some important warning clues!

-Often people believe that the only threatening signs a dog is about to bite entails growling, lunging, and of course, biting.
-There is really much more into that!
-Also, not all dogs will growl or bark before biting!
-There are many cases of dogs biting without emitting a sound.
-Paying attention to the dog's body language and avoiding petting a dog in certain circumstances are two strategies that will significantly help reduce the incidences for a dog bite.
+People often believe that the only threatening signs a dog exhibits when about to bite are growling and lunging.
+There is much more to it than that!
+Also, not all dogs will growl or bark before biting: There are many cases where they don't emit a sound.
+Paying attention to the dog's body language and avoiding petting one in certain circumstances are two strategies that will significantly help reduce the chance of a bite.

 When Not to Pet a Dog

-Let's take a look at some circumstances where you want to play it safe and avoid petting a dog.
-Some of these are quite obvious while others are less.
-As a general rule of thumb, do not pet the dog when:
+Let's take a look at some circumstances in which you want to play it safe and avoid petting a dog.
+Some of these are quite obvious, while others are less so.
+As a general rule of thumb, do not pet a dog when:

-- The dog is behind a fence, inside a car or in an area perceived as its territory
+- It is behind a fence, inside a car, or in an area perceived as its territory.

-- The dog is tied up or on a chain
+- It is tied up or on a chain.

-- The dog is near food or other perceived resources (ie toys, bones, dead animal, food wrapper, trash)
+- The dog is near food or other perceived resources like toys, bones, a dead animal, a food wrapper, or trash.

-- The dog belongs to a breed that is by nature aloof (even though no generalizations can be made).
+- It belongs to a breed that is aloof by nature (although no generalizations can be made).

-- The dog is manifesting obvious cues of withdrawing from your touch, (ie moving away, shrinking, hiding between owner's legs)
+- The dog is manifesting obvious cues of withdrawing from your touch, such as moving away, shrinking, or hiding between its owner's legs.

-- The dog is manifesting obvious cues of asking you to go away, (ie lunging, barking, snarling)
+- The dog is manifesting obvious cues of asking you to go away, like lunging, barking, or snarling.

-- The dog is manifesting subtle cues asking you to stop petting (we will see them in the next paragraph)
+- The dog is manifesting subtle cues of asking you to stop petting (we will examine these later).

 Do Dogs Always Enjoy Petting?